Laminar-Terminal/.github/profile/README.md

 ## Why?

 Most new terminals offer their features only behind a paywall, and nobody likes that.
-That's why we decided to write a new, faster terminal app in the Rust programming language, where we provide all features for free.
+That's why we decided to write a new terminal app in the Go programming language, where we provide all features for free.

 ## Sponsoring